 The Fortress line of clothing is designed to keep you warm in the bitter cold, even after you’re soaked the bone, without your having to get out of your wet clothes.
 In fact, when the company first started so many didn’t believe the company’s claims, the CEO and other employees jumped into a frozen lake and filmed it.
 The video caught the attention of national networks and featured on CNBC’s Adventure Capitalist.

 Turns out Fortress Clothing does exactly what it is designed to do.
 Imagine that?
-The videos are fun and slightly unnerving to watch.
+These videos are fun and slightly unnerving to watch.
 Can you ever imagine willingly jumping into a frozen lake through a small ice hole in the middle of winter?
 Um.
 No thanks.
 But, if you’re wearing Fortress outdoor gear you have nothing to worry about.
 The company famously exclaims its website, “there is no bad weather, only bad clothing.”
 In the below video you will see exactly what I am talking about!
 Give it a quick watch!

 Are you going ice fishing anytime soon?
 Have a hankering to drop a line in four inches of untouched ice in the middle of nowhere?
 Me too!
 I’ll bring lunch.
 So, if you are heading out into unpredictable weather, you need to start with your first layer.
 Fortress Clothing refers to its first layer of gear as BasePro.

 In some cases, depending on what you purchase, you will not need multiple layers as typically recommended by most outdoor survival experts.
 In other cases you will not.
 The best thing is when you get the close to test them out at different temperatures so that you know how warm they keep you in the different situations.